 - Long-exposure noise reduction: Switch this setting on if you want your digital camera to take a dark frame and combine it with the initial long-exposure image.
 However, do note that the process may take longer, likely doubling your exposure time.
 A no if you’re photographing time-sensitive celestial objects or events, such as an eclipse or meteor shower!
 In this case, take a few dark frames after you’re done shooting instead.

 Can I use the same settings for all types of night photography and astrophotography?

 When shooting astrophotography — be it night sky photos or deep sky astrophotography — your settings will likely vary.
 For example, you need to use longer exposures for Milky Way photography — but not so when photographing the brighter Moon.

 Be sure to read up on the eccentricities of various types of astrophotography in our guides to ensure the best results!

 Wondering how to take your Milky Way photography, deep-sky imaging, or astrophotography to the next level?
 Here are my top astrophotography tips to help you produce spectacular images!

 1. Image Stack

 Image stacking is a unique method used to create sharper, more detailed photographs.
-In order to image stack, you need to shoot multiple image frames to stack.
+In order to image stack, you need to shoot multiple image frames to stack into a composite.
 However, though the vantage point must remain the same to align them later, your settings — including exposure times and focal lengths — should differ from image to image.